juntaic7/juntaic7.github.io/content/news/acl-2025-supervised-cot/index.md

 ---
-title: 🎉 One paper accepted to ACL 2025 (Main Conference)
+title: 🎉 One paper accepted to ACL 2025
 summary: Excited to share that our paper has been accepted to ACL 2025 Main Conference!
 date: 2025-06-29